GREEN TOURING

 The Green Circle

-Arts on Tour (AOT) and Theatre Green Book Australia (TGBA) have partnered in 2025 to deliver The Green Circle, a new initiative to support leading theatre and dance organisations to adopt environmentally sustainable practices.
+Arts on Tour and Theatre Green Book Australia (TGBA) have partnered to deliver The Green Circle, an initiative to support leading theatre and dance organisations to adopt environmentally sustainable practices, facilitated by TGBA’s Grace Nye-Butler.

-Facilitated by TGBA’s Dr Grace Nye-Butler, the initiative has provided a support and knowledge framework to a Circle of companies including Sydney Dance Company, Bell Shakespeare, Griffin Theatre Company, Bangarra Dance Theatre, Belvoir Street Theatre, Performing Lines and Monkey Baa.
-The goal of participants is to achieve ‘Baseline Standard’ of the internationally recognised and newly developed Theatre Green Book Australia V2.0 framework across their productions, operations, and buildings.
+In 2025, the initiative provided a support and knowledge framework to a Circle of companies including Sydney Dance Company, Bell Shakespeare, Griffin Theatre Company, Bangarra Dance Theatre, Belvoir Street Theatre, Performing Lines and Monkey Baa.
+The goal of participants was to achieve ‘Baseline Standard’ of the internationally recognised and newly developed Theatre Green Book Australia Second Edition framework across their productions, operations, and buildings.

 “By providing a collaborative platform and a clear framework, the program equips organisations with the tools, knowledge, and motivation to implement eco-literate theatre making.
 Together, these companies are setting a benchmark for sustainable practice in the performing arts sector and demonstrating that systemic change is both possible and achievable.”